Gagik II of Armenia: Further Actions and the Assassination of Gagik II

+Malakiya Ormanyan wrote of Gagik II:"While Gagik was alive, he was a terror and a menace to those around him, and only thanks to his ferocious strength and courage was he able to live independently within the Greek borders until he was killed by the vengeful hostility of the Greeks."According to Matthew Urkhaetsi, Gagik's eldest son was Hovhannes:"And on that day, the kingdom ceased to belong to the House of Armenians and the Bagratun people."
+As for the kingdom, until 1065, 20 years after the fall of Ani, the Bagratun political organization, the "Armenian House," still existed, and it was headed by the last two representatives of the Bagratun branch of Kars.
+The rights of shahshah and the seniority of the dynasty passed to them, and by this right they headed the "Armenian House".

 Royal enthronement scene from the frontispiece of a gospel commissioned by Gagik-Abas, ruler of Kars circa 1050.

-Despite not having been considered for the position, Gagik-Abas of Kars claimed the position of king of all of Armenia following Gagik's abdication.
-Twenty years later in 1065, Gagik-Abas also abdicated and ceded his lands to the Byzantine Empire.

-Exile years
+Years in exile

 Gagik received as compensation for his kingdom the district of Lycandus in Asia Minor as well as the lands in Tzamandos, Larissa, Amaseia and Comana in the vicinity of Caesarea in 1064. it was in Tzamandos that the new catholicos Gregory II the Martyrophile was consecrated in 1065.
 Gagik was also granted the use of a palace on the Bosphorus in Constantinople and a pension from the imperial treasury.
 Several seals testify "Kakikios Aniotes" (Gagik of Ani) as duke of the thema of Charsianon.
 During his time in exile, according to Matthew of Edessa, Gagik also took part in a theological debate between him and the Byzantine emperor in Constantinople, defending the Armenian Church and its tradition and rites.

-The Metropolitan of Caesarea, named Markos, lost no occasion to express his scorn toward Gagik, whom he considered a heretic.
-After several insults by Markos directed against him, Gagik eventually murdered the bishop, an act that made Gagik even more unpopular among the locals.
-As the story goes, it is said the Bishop had a dog named Armen, so as to scorn the Armenians.
-One day, Gagik visited the bishop, had the dog put in a canvas bag and beat with sticks.
+The Metropolitan of Caesarea named Markos was said to regularly express his scorn torwards Gagik through insults against him.
+Gagik eventually murdered the bishop, which made him even more unpopular among the locals.
+The Bishop had a dog named Armen, so as to scorn the Armenians.
+One day, Gagik visited the bishop, had the dog put inside a canvas bag and beat with sticks.
 He then had the Bishop seized and placed in the same bag with the dog, now maddened by pain.
 The bishop died in pain from the wounds inflicted by his own dog.
-Gagik was captured and later killed on May 5/November 24, 1079 by the Byzantine governors (three brothers) of Kyzistra, who had his body mutilated and hanged from the fort for others to see.
+After this incident, he proceeded to loot the home of Markos, gathering gold, silver, 6,000 sheep, 40 yoked buffalo and 20 pairs of oxen from his estate.
+He and his men were also said to have violated the noblewomen of Caesarea and sparked unrest within the city.
+Gagik was captured and later killed on May 5 or November 24 of the year 1079, by the local Byzantine governors, the three brothers of Kyzistra, who had his body mutilated and hanged from a fort for others to see.
 His body was later buried outside the fort but was later said to have been secretly conveyed by an Armenian from Ani named Banik to a convent he had built in a city called Pizu.

-Personal life

-Gagik's son David was imprisoned then poisoned by his father-in-law, Ablgharib Artsruni, for suspected treachery.
-Gagik tried in vain to negotiate his son's release with Ablgharib who was the Byzantine-appointed Orthodox Armenian governor of Tarsus and Mamistra.
-His other son, Hovhannes, had a son Ashot who was poisoned by a eunuch and his body brought to Pizu.
-Hovhannes did not survive his son by long, at which time the posterity of the senior male Bagratian line of kings of Armenia was extinct.